idorax/sktm/README.md

     ./sktm.py -v --jjname <JENKINS_PROJECT> patchwork \
               <GIT_REPO_URL> \
               <PATCHWORK_BASE_URL> <PATCHWORK_PROJECT> \
-              --lastpatch <PATCHWORK_PATCH_ID>
+              --lastpatch <PATCHWORK_PATCH_ID> \
+              --skip <PATTERN> [... <PATTERN>]

 and for Patchwork v2 run:

     ./sktm.py -v --jjname <JENKINS_PROJECT> patchwork \
               <GIT_REPO_URL> \
               --restapi <PATCHWORK_BASE_URL> <PATCHWORK_PROJECT> \
-              --lastpatch <PATCHWORK_TIMESTAMP>
+              --lastpatch <PATCHWORK_TIMESTAMP> \
+              --skip <PATTERN> [... <PATTERN>]

 Here, `<PATCHWORK_BASE_URL>` would be the base URL of the Patchwork instance, `<PATCHWORK_PROJECT>` - the name of the Patchwork project to check for new patches.
 The `<PATCHWORK_PATCH_ID>` would be the ID of the newest patch (as seen in Patchwork URLs) to ignore.
-All patches with greater IDs will be considered for testing.
-Finally, `<PATCHWORK_TIMESTAMP>` would be a Patchwork instance timestamp of the newest patch to ignore, in a format acceptable by Python's `dateutil.parser` module, e.g. from the `Date:` header of a patch message.
+All patches with greater IDs will be considered for testing. `<PATCHWORK_TIMESTAMP>` would be a Patchwork instance timestamp of the newest patch to ignore, in a format acceptable by Python's `dateutil.parser` module, e.g. from the `Date:` header of a patch message.
 All patches with greater timestamps will be considered for testing.
+Finally, a list of regex `<PATTERN>`s (case insensitive) can be provided to skip testing of patches which match the patterns.
+This last option is useful for example if the Patchwork project contains patches for additional tools besides kernel ones.
+By default, git pull requests and tools from netdev list (`iproute`, `ethtool` etc.) are skipped.

 E.g. this command would test all patches after the one with ID 10363835, from the "scsi" tree's Patchwork v1 instance, applying them onto the latest